doombubbles/useful-utilities/README.md

   - Creates a folder where any .mp3 and .wav file added will be loaded into the Jukebox automatically
 - Quick Sell
   - If you're holding down the Sell hotkey, selecting a tower will immediately sell it
+  - Additionally, when you do click the Sell button in the Tower Selection Menu UI, using modifier keys will make it sell other others of that type
+    - Shift: Sell others of the same exact crosspath
+    - Control: Sell others of the same tier
+    - Alt: Sell others of the same tier or less
 - Multi Place
   - Holding Shift can multi place for anything: Towers, Powers, Instas, Geraldo Items
 - UI Transparency